 Join Max Elliott in a discussion about planning family-owned businesses.
 Ms. Elliott is principal and founder of a Chicago-based firm, The Law Offices of Max Elliott.
 Her firm practices estate planning and wealth preservation for professionals and small business owners.
 She is also General Counsel for the Bernie Mac Foundation, Inc. and a member of the Chicago Bar Association Trust Law Executive Committee, U.S. Trust Center of Influence on Estate Planning, and American Bar Foundation Fellow.
 She has presented several times to bar association groups on business succession planning and has worked with several family-owned businesses.

-Before launching her practice, Max was a law clerk in a boutique tax litigation firm, assisting the principal in probate, domestic relations, corporate records, non-profit corporation compliance, and estate planning.
+Before launching her practice in 2011, Ms. Elliott was a law clerk in a small tax law firm, assisting the principal in probate, domestic relations, corporate records, and non-profit corporation compliance.

 Very well done presentation and coverage of the topic.